dj-wasabi/ansible-zabbix-web/README.md

 [![Build Status](https://travis-ci.org/dj-wasabi/ansible-zabbix-web.svg?branch=master)](https://travis-ci.org/dj-wasabi/ansible-zabbix-web)

-This is a role for installing and maintaining the zabbix-web, the web UI for the zabbix-server role.
+This is a role for installing and maintaining the zabbix-web, the web UI for the zabbix-server.

 This is one of the 'dj-wasabi' roles which configures your whole zabbix environment.
 See an list for the complete list: